Vancouver Island wedding planners

 Do I really need a day-of coordinator?

-Honestly, most couples who hire one say it was the best money they spent.
+Most couples who hire one say it was the best money they spent.
 A coordinator handles vendor arrivals, keeps the timeline on track, and solves problems before you even notice them.
 Some venues actually require one too.

 What should I ask a wedding planner before booking?